dpiponi/Stellarator/README.md

                         There are other styles that I haven't implemented yet and a 16K+ cartridge, or one with RAM in it, has no chance of working.
-                        If you want to try a 2K cartridge make a 4K file from 2 copies of the 2K file and use that.
+                        If you want to try a 2K cartridge (e.g. Combat) make a 4K file from 2 copies of the 2K file and use that.
                         (Will automate this eventually...)